 I was interviewed along with several other international travellers for the Ukrainian magazine Focus, asking about perceptions and then reality of Kyiv and Ukraine.
 The translation:

 Expectations: I’m going to Ukraine for the first time.
 This is a huge country, and I will see only a part of it – Kyiv.
 I think that is a modern vibrant city with a unique Ukrainian charm.
-I think the Ukrainians are similar to Russian – in a better sense.
-I crossed paths with Russians in Estonia and they really stand out in comparison with the polite and nice Estonians.
-Is it fair to think like all Russians, I do not know.
-At the same time, my neighbors at home – they are Russian, and they were very nice to talk to.
+I think the Ukrainians are similar to Russian – except better mannered.
+I crossed paths with Russians in Estonia and their rudeness and discourtesy really stand out in comparison with the polite and nice Estonians.
+Is it fair to think all Russians are like this, I do not know.
+At the same time, my neighbors at home – they are Russian, and they are very nice people.

-I like to be surprised by traveling to new countries.
+I like to be surprised when traveling to new countries.
 Sometimes I scan in advance where it is better to go and what to see.
 I learned that there is a monument to the cat in Kyiv.
 You need to pat her on the tail for luck!
-Forward to the trip to Chernobyl.
+Only other plan is a trip to Chernobyl.
 After “Eurovision” will go to Belarus and the Baltic countries.

 If I really like Kyiv and Ukraine, I will be back, because I did not plan to stay for long this time.
 Besides your visa system makes it difficult.
 That is why Ukraine has always been a low priority for me in deciding where to travel.
 I know the basic information about the country – language, flag and the capital.
 Yet it seems to me that Ukrainians love to combine nudity with humor, judging by the TV show “Naked and Funny”.
 Unfortunately, that’s all I saw of Ukraine on TV in Australia.

 Reality: Ukrainians are very friendly, especially the young, are always ready to help.
 Older people are not fluent in English, so it is understandable that they are less friendly.
 I appreciate the old buildings.
 I do not see any private homes: only apartment.
 That is unusual in Australia, except for the city center.
 Prices in Ukraine are low, which is good.
-Convenience stores are missing, particularly for light meal options.
-No tourist offices to take a city map with all the sights.
-This hampers the movement in Kyiv, if not using a smartphone.
+Convenience stores are missing, particularly for quick and easy meal options.
+No tourist offices with city maps that show all the sights.
+This hampers movement in Kyiv, if not using a smartphone.
 The paper map is better: everything is marked, and it is easier to use.